elm/elm-lang.org/src/guide/chapters/core-language.md

 12
 ```

+> **Note:** For people with a background in languages like Java or JavaScript or Python, you will notice that function application looks different in Elm.
+Instead of wrapping all arguments in parentheses and separating them with commas, we use spaces to apply the function.
+So `(add(3,4))` becomes `(add 3 4)` which ends up avoiding a bunch of parens and commas as things get bigger.
+Ultimately, this looks much cleaner once you get used to it!

 We defined a function `double` and used it a few times.
 Whenever we see `double` we can think of it as a find-and-replace operation, so when we evaluate `(double 4)` it happens in the following three steps.

   * `double 4`